Your session has timed out

 You can also choose to write something called a professional profile.
 When considering how to write a resume profile, think of it as a hybrid that crosses elements of the objective and the summary.

-A resume profile lists your qualifications, experience, and education in terms of the company’s needs and values.
+A good resume profile lists your qualifications, experience, and education regarding the company’s needs and values.
 It can be formatted as a paragraph or as a list with resume bullet points.

 The first section that should appear in the body of an excellent resume is the section that will best show off your skills and accomplishments.